Srizza93/todo-app/README.md

 ### Style

-- Simple design developed via single-file components with scoped style, pure CSS and SCSS.
+- Simple Responsive design developed via single-file components with scoped style, pure CSS and SCSS.
+- main.scss is the root design.
+- variables.scss are the public SASS variables.